sourikghosh/redisHA/README.md

 # REDIS HIGH AVAILIBILY AND REPLICATION

-This prodject mainly focuses on achieving HA and Replication on Kubernetes platform.
+This project mainly focuses on achieving HA and Replication on Kubernetes platform.
 I tried to follow all the necessary best practices unless and until it makes our workflow more complicated.
 Since our primary goal is to achieve HA.

 ## CLIENT